In which I discuss the master plan for the series’ structure. (Posted to the mailing list in June 2021.)

 Of course, work is ongoing on the other books in the meantime.
 The focus right now is on making sure I have the right structures set up for books ii-iv so that the writing goes smoothly once I dig into them in earnest.

-All of these updates are posted to the mailing list approximately 3 months before they are posted publicly on the website.
+I send updates to the mailing list (often months) before posting them publicly on the website.
 If you want to get these updates earlier, sign up for the mailing list below.

 I manage the list personally and use it only for project updates; it will never be shared with third parties.
 You can unsubscribe at any time.